skandrigi/QuantumBot_CORE/README.md

 The API is tested using Postman and the database is Firebase with Firestore and Cloud functions.

-Certification of completion is shown in certQuantum
+Certification of completion is shown in certQuantum.pdf